Caving 2026 Presenters

 Jarek Jakubec

-Corporate Consultant & Practice Leader (Mining and Geology)
+Corporate Consultant (Head of Mining and Geology)

 SRK Consulting, Canada